Montessori for Aging

 Enroll in our comprehensive 12-hour introductory course:

 From Can’t to Can Do!
 Montessori for Aging and Dementia (in English or Spanish).

 This is the prerequisite course for the Practitioner Certification course (Step 2).

 It is available 100% online, at a fraction of the cost of hiring Jennifer personally.
 You will receive access to instruction, useful handouts and implementation activities that walk you through an easy and transformative program to get real results.
 You can take the class live, or sign up at any time and go through it at your own speed.
-Students in the self paced course have access to all of the material for 90 days.
+Students in the self paced course have access to all of the material for 90 days (Extensions in length of time are not given).
 NCCAP CEUs available.

 As a result of the course you’ll:

 We’ve made learning easy and convenient in online formats that give you a lot of flexibility.

 Group Discounts available for 10 or more.